 MDMA (3,4-methylenedioxymethamphetamine) is a synthetic compound widely recognized for its ability to decrease fear and defensiveness while increasing trust and empathy.
 It may open a “window of tolerance” in patients undergoing psychotherapy for PTSD—and hold it open long enough for them to step through.
 19

 MDMA makes it easier for patients to be comfortable between the extremes of fear and avoidance, and may increase the effectiveness of psychotherapy by strengthening the alliance between therapist and patient.

 MDMA promotes the release of oxytocin and prolactin, hormones associated with trust and bonding, 20 helping patients discuss their painful memories openly and honestly.

 A full 83% of the subjects receiving MDMA-assisted psychotherapy in a flagship US Phase 2 pilot study no longer met the criteria for PTSD, and every patient who received a placebo and then went on to receive MDMA-assisted psychotherapy experienced significant and lasting improvements.

 These results were published in July 2010 in the Journal of Psychopharmacology.

 A long-term follow-up of patients who received MDMA-assisted psychotherapy revealed that overall benefits were maintained for an average of 3½ years or more.

-We estimate that it will take $2 million and three years to complete Phase 2 of our MDMA-assisted psychotherapy research program, and an additional $10 million and seven years to complete Phase 3 and establish MDMA-assisted psychotherapy as a legal treatment for PTSD.
+We estimate that it will take $2.3 million and three years to be ready for our End-of-Phase 2 meeting with the FDA, and an additional $15.8 million and five years to complete Phase 3 and establish MDMA-assisted psychotherapy as a legally available treatment.

 If you would like to help make this promising therapy into a legal treatment, just click here to make a gift online.